 Start monitoring results as soon as you’ve launched one of your ad campaigns.
 Don’t wait until the campaign has run its course to determine if it was hitting all the right targets or not.

-Just head to your Facebook Ads Manager to look at your ads’ performance in real-time.
+Just head to your Facebook Ads Manager to look at your ads’ performance in real-time (or use our free Facebook ads grader!)
 The beauty of monitoring in real-time is you can also respond in real-time by adjusting underperforming ads.
 Within the Ads Manager, you can easily edit your ads to tweak them to reach better performance.

 A final note on tracking Facebook performance: Instead of putting an emphasis on vanity metrics like engagement and the like, you should be focused on tracking the metrics that really matter: sales and ROI or return on ad spend (ROAS).
 If your ad campaign gets you a lot of reach, clicks and conversions, but you’re actually losing money per sale when you figure in all your expenses, then the campaign’s no good.